 Through an acquisition in 1993, Winpak added the second product group - rigid containers and flexible lidding marketed as a system together with filling machines.
-Products include portion-controlled and single-serve thermoformed rigid plastic containers and sheet material.
+Products include portion-controlled and single-serve thermoformed rigid plastic containers, sheet material and custom and retort trays.
 Since 1993, two facilities manufacturing flexible lidding materials have been acquired, enabling the Company to supply a complete packaging system which includes rigid containers, flexible lidding, packaging machinery and associated repair parts, engineering and technical service.
 A third facility manufacturing flexible lidding materials was established, in a leased premise, in Mexico during 2012.